benjy/circle-cli/README.md

 ### Retry Build Command

-This commands starts a "retry" of a given build.
-You can use "latest" to rebuild the last build and use can use the "ssh" option to rebuild with SSH enabled.
+This command starts a "retry" of a given build.
+You can use "latest" to retry the last build and using the "ssh" retry-method option to rebuild with SSH enabled.

 ##### Example